Rec League and Sports Guidance

 What do you need to do to keep your players, coaches, and families healthy?

 - Keep attendance logs at drills, training, scrimmage, and games.

-Effective Friday, May 14, 2021, the Montgomery County Office of Public Health is not requiring masking/face covering while individuals are participating in high-exertion outdoor activities such as sports or exercising.
+Effective Friday, May 14, 2021, the Montgomery County Office of Public Health is recommending masking/face covering while individuals are participating in high-exertion outdoor activities such as sports or exercising.
 In accordance with CDC and PADOH guidelines, masking guidance remains unchanged when individuals cannot maintain a sustained physical distance of at least 6 feet from persons outside of their household, when on the sidelines, when outdoors with a mixture of vaccinated and unvaccinated people, and when attending crowded outdoor activities.
 Indoor masking guidance remains unchanged.

 Masking provides maximal protection to the individual and those in proximity to them.
 Nothing about this updated guidance should be construed as prohibiting the practice if desired by the individual.

 3. Practice social distancing as much as possible.

 5. Cooperate with MCOPH to conduct contact tracing.